 The Rainier Valley Corps Emerging Leaders of Color Fellowship Program

-The curriculum involves five key areas: nonprofit management (see below for details), adaptive and collective leadership, advocacy and policy, community organizing, and cultural dynamics.
+The curriculum involves five key areas: nonprofit management, adaptive and collective leadership, advocacy and policy, community organizing, and cultural dynamics.
 Embedded within the curriculum are discussions on systemic racism, power, privilege, and intersectionality.

 Additionally, Fellows will participate in RVC’s professional development activities.
 Fellows will help prepare, facilitate, and actively engage in:

 - Monthly Training sessions and other professional development trainings

 - Brown bag lunches and other roundtable events

 - Monthly Mentor-Mentee Check-ins

 RVC selected ten RVC Fellows for the inaugural cohort.